Why Tablighi Jamaat?

 Mujahadah #2 – We go to people far from Deen

 One Mujahada (hardship) of Da’wa is reaching out to people far from Deen.
-We give Da’wah door-to-door, in public places, at offices, and businesses.
+Sadly today, majority of the people have no interest in Deen at all.

 Some ask why give Da’wa to uninterested people.
 The answer is simple: it’s the Prophet SAW’s Sunnah.
 How else will the message reach them?